SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

     **Authorization**: ``enroll.buf.write``

     :param str enrollmentID: The ID of the enrollment.
-    :param image data: The image of the request.
+    :param image data: The buffer data.
     :param string transactionID: The client generated transactionID.
+    :param string digest: The digest (hash) of the buffer used by the server to check the integrity of the data received.
     :return: a status indicating success or error and in case of success the buffer ID.

 .. py:function:: readBuffer(enrollmentId, bufferId)
     :noindex:

-    This service is used to get images of buffers.
+    This service is used to get the data of a buffer.

     **Authorization**: ``enroll.buf.read``

     :param str enrollmentID: The ID of the enrollment.
     :param str bufferID: The ID of the buffer.
     :param string transactionID: The client generated transactionID.
-    :return: a status indicating success or error and in case of success the image of the buffer.
+    :return: a status indicating success or error and in case of success the data of the buffer and a digest.

 Attributes
 """"""""""